By Sinead Carew and Nicola Leske

 "Other reported deals involving T-Mobile would have joined together incompatible networks," said Larry Cohen, head of CWA the main U.S. telecommunications workers union.
 "Not only would that have forced a rebuild, but would have required new phones for T-Mobile customers."

 The purchase price includes a cash payment of $25 billion with the balance to be paid using AT&T common stock.
 AT&T has the right to increase the cash portion of the purchase price by up to $4.2 billion.

-As part of the deal, which was approved by both companies' boards, a Deutsche Telekom representative will join the AT&T board.
+As part of the deal, a Deutsche Telekom representative will join the AT&T board.
 AT&T can increase the cash component so long as Deutsche Telekom retails at least a 5 percent equity stake in it.

 Deutsche Telekom is expected to use 5 billion euros to buy back shares and 13 billion euros to lower its debt, one source with direct knowledge of the deal discussions told Reuters.
-The source said no other deals are planned in the medium term.
+No other takeovers are planned in the medium term, the source said.

 AT&T said it would finance the cash portion with new debt and cash on AT&T's balance sheet.
 AT&T has an 18-month commitment for a one-year unsecured bridge term facility underwritten by JPMorgan Chase & Co for $20 billion.

-Representatives from the U.S. Federal Communications Commission and Sprint declined comment as did officials from Verizon Wireless, which is owned by Verizon Communications and Vodafone Group Plc.
+Representatives from Sprint declined comment as did officials from Verizon Wireless, which is owned by Verizon Communications and Vodafone Group Plc.

-(Additional reporting by Paritosh Bansal and Michael Erman in New York, Philipp Halstrick and Nicola Leske in Frankfurt and Diane Bartz in Washington D.C.; Editing by Marguerita Choy and Kenneth Li)
+(Additional reporting by Paritosh Bansal and Michael Erman in New York and Philipp Halstrick in Frankfurt and Diane Bartz in Washington D.C.; Editing by Marguerita Choy and Kenneth Li)